President’s Letter – Winter 2020

 Action Steps ---- Please remember to:

-- if you haven’t already done so, volunteer to serve as a reviewer, discussant or moderator at the meeting (which you can do online or by emailing me or either of the Midyear Meeting Co-Chairs: Gia Chevis at Baylor University or Maria I. Vulcheva at Florida International University);
+- If you haven’t already done so, volunteer to serve as a discussant or moderator for the International Section at the AAA Annual Meeting to be held in Atlanta, GA from August 7 – 12.
+You can volunteer online or by emailing me or either of the Annual Meeting Co-Chairs: Lucy Chen at Villanova University and John (Changjiang) Wang at University of Cincinnati; and

 Elaine Henry, Ph.D., CFA